carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/README.md

 It is possible to put more than one card on an SDIO bus (each card has an address in the protocol), but at the higher speeds (higher than this implementation can do) the tight timing requirements don't allow it.
 I haven't tried it.
 Running multiple SD cards on multiple SDIO buses works, but it does require a lot of pins and PIO resources.

-You can mix and match the attachement types.
+You can mix and match the attachment types.
 One strategy: use SDIO for cache and SPI for backing store.
 A similar strategy that I have used: SDIO for fast, interactive use, and SPI to offload data.